- Command Line Editing

 If no ARGs are given, all variables are output.

-OS X has an older version of bash.
-It does not include newer versions,
+Mac OS has an older version of bash 3.2.57.(1).
+It will not include newer versions,

 as well as several other commands (including: